sfaber02/subModernPlayer/README.md

 ## Design
 - app component should recieve data from the website with all songs user has access to
-- should be info about the songs as well?
-- app component will send the songs to library to generate a library view
 - songs can played from library or added to a playlist
     - playlist should be saved between sessions